 Ensure the Value Name is AssignedSiteCode and value data is your SCCM site code.

-After adding the above registry key, I pushed the client agent on to this machine.
+After adding the above registry key, close the registry editor.
+I pushed the client agent on to this machine.
 And then the client agent installed successfully.

 This simple trick worked for me and I hope it works for you as well.